‘Santa Clarita Diet’ Season 3 Release Date Revealed By Netflix

-The gory, blood spattering Netflix Original Series Santa Clarita Diet is officially returning for a third season and a lot sooner than everyone thought, the zombie-themed shows official Twitter page confirmed.
+The gory, blood spattered Netflix Original Series, Santa Clarita Diet, is officially returning for a third season and a lot sooner than everyone thought, the zombie-themed show’s official Twitter page confirmed.

-This past Thursday, the streaming giant, Netflix, announced that their beloved original dark comedy series Santa Clarita Diet will be dropping the third season’s episodes late next month.
+This past Thursday, the streaming giant announced that their beloved original dark comedy series, Santa Clarita Diet, will be dropping the third season’s episodes late next month.

 The sinfully twisted comedy follows the Hammond family as they navigate life after a cryptic illness left their matriarch as a flesh-eating killing machine.

-Parents Sheila (played by Drew Barrymore), Joel (played by Timothy Olyphant), and their daughter Abby struggle to maintain a “normal” facade for friends and neighbors as they hide Sheila’s violent flesh-eating tendencies from world.
+Parents Sheila (Drew Barrymore), Joel (Timothy Olyphant), and their daughter, Abby (Liv Hewson), struggle to maintain a “normal” facade for friends and neighbors as they hide Sheila’s violent flesh-eating tendencies from world.

 The family of three – along with their trusty zombie-knowledgeable nerd neighbor – begin to search for the answers behind Sheila’s ailment and the hunt for a cure, assuming one exists in the first place.